-- 1. Assist the Board committees, task forces and other partners to finalize all work plans and budgets for the year and coordinate with the Board on revisions and approvals. - 2.
+- Conduct Board training on its roles and responsibilities.
+Create any new Board policies and procedures, including policies on Board giving, conflict of interest, other IRS requirements, financial and accounting in the second year. - A part time program coordinator/intern(s) will be hired to will undertake the following tasks: - 1.
+Assist the Board committees, task forces and other partners to finalize all work plans and budgets for the year and coordinate with the Board on revisions and approvals. - 2.
 Collect email addresses as part of a comprehensive communication effort, to include new web site, social media (Facebook, Twitter, and Instagram etc.), e-newsletter to promote events and happenings at the Mansion. - 3.
 Work with City of Jersey City partners to determine if there are Community Development Block Funds available for restoration/rehabilitation projects for the Barrow Mansion.
 Investigate if there are other government grants for programs or operating costs that might be appropriate for initial projects. - 4.
 Create an initial volunteer management infrastructure, including creating volunteer job descriptions and posting them to social media, conduct orientation and placement for any volunteer who steps forward. - 5.
-Staff the Donor Development Committee and any other Board committee/task force dealing with arts, culture and heritage programming for the Mansion. - 6.
-Assist the Donor Development Committee to create basic fundraising infrastructure including soliciting: Board gifts, annual gifts, special projects (via crowd sourcing or other means), grants, capital projects, capital campaign and major gifts for endowment. - Assist the Donor Development Committee to develop a plan to identify individuals who might be interested and capable of making major gifts to the Barrow Mansion for capital or project costs. - Complete the NJHT funded Heritage tourism grant, identify and complete the heritage tourism product for the grant.

-- The Donor Development Committee will create a fundraising plan in collaboration with the Program Coordinator for the restoration of all or some of the historic rooms (Parlor, Board room, Billiard Room and Bowling Alley) using historic preservation best practices and for the purposes of increased programming in the Mansion.
+Staff the Donor Development Committee and any other Board committee/task force dealing with heritage programming for the Mansion. - 6.
+Assist the Donor Development Committee to create basic fundraising infrastructure including soliciting: Board gifts, annual gifts, special projects (via crowd sourcing or other means), grants for capital projects, capital campaign and major gifts for endowment. - 7.
+Assist the Donor Development Committee to develop a plan to identify individuals who might be interested and capable of making major gifts to the Barrow Mansion for capital or project costs. - The Donor Development Committee will create a fundraising plan for the restoration of all or some of the historic rooms (Parlor, Board room, Billiard Room and Bowling Alley) using historic preservation best practices and for the purposes of increased programming in the Mansion.
 Begin to approach likely grant funders or individuals who might wish to make major gifts.
-Create a budget and work plan for Board approval before approaching potential donors. - Develop a job description and hire an assistant to the Program Coordinator, who will undertake management of membership and sponsorship fundraising activities. - Work with other community partners and individuals to create other fundraising activities.
-Create work plans and budgets for Board approval.

-- Identify skills for new Board members, and create Board job descriptions, and identify likely candidates for nomination through a nominating committee. - The Donor Development Committee will identify individuals with long associations with the Barrow Mansion to discuss planned gifts and the creation of an endowment for the long term maintenance of the building. - The Board will determine if the organizational bylaws need to reviewed or revised, then complete necessary changes.
+Create a budget and work plan and budget for Board approval before approaching potential donors. - Work with other community partners and individuals to create other fundraising activities.
+Create work plans and budgets for Board approval. - The Donor Development Committee will identify individuals with long associations with the Barrow Mansion to discuss planned gifts and the creation of an endowment for the long term maintenance of the building. - The Board will determine if the organizational bylaws need to reviewed or revised, then complete necessary changes.